-Watch the first day of trial unfold through the eyes of the Vergara v.
-California plaintiffs.
+Watch Plaintiffs' riveting closing arguments on the final day of the Vergara v.
+California trial.

 The three dismissal statutes challenged by Vergara v.
 California are layered on top of the reasonable due process protections already guaranteed to every public employee by the California Constitution.
 We believe every teacher should have due process, and the Vergara v.
 California lawsuit does not challenge California employees’ due process rights.
 The case only challenges the laws, provided exclusively to teachers, that keep ineffective and sometimes abusive teachers in front of students year after year, with devastating lifelong consequences.

 The process for dismissing a single ineffective teacher involves a borderline infinite number of steps, requires years of documentation, costs hundreds of thousands of dollars and still, rarely ever works.
-In the past 10 years in the entire state of California, only 91 teachers have been dismissed, and the vast majority of those dismissals were for egregious conduct.
-Only 19 dismissals were based, in whole or in part, on unsatisfactory performance.